risen-one-technologies/aws-serverless-example/backend/README.md

 ## Support

-For any questions, issues, or feedback, please contact [Your Team/Contact Information].
+For any questions, issues, or feedback, please contact your Risen One Technologies Project Representative.